Today, we wonder how to draw an atom. The

 empty circle, and hydrogen had a dot in the middle.

-For water, H2O, he used
+For water, he envisioned a slightly different

-three circles, two with dots in the middle and one
+in the middle and one empty.

 Dalton argued strenuously against our modern